Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: Introduction

 Most existing work on joint task offloading and resource allocation of fog computing network only consider either the vertical or horizontal collaboration amongst fog nodes and servers.
 For example, in \cite{wang2019delay}, a representative of user devices can offload tasks to either nearby fog nodes or a cloud server, aiming to minimize the total delay.
 However, the authors did not investigate the consumed energy and delay between users and the representative.
 In~\cite{wang2019cooperative}, the authors developed a joint task offloading and computation resource allocation scheme to minimize the average task duration.
 This work did not optimize communication resource allocation since the bandwidth was assumed to be equally shared among associated users.
 With regard to the horizontal collaboration amongst fog nodes, there are very few works \cite{xing2019joint,liu2019dynamic,tran2019joint}.
-Similarly, the cooperation between fog nodes and cloud servers, viewed as load balancing was also considered in \cite{wan2018fog,mehrabi2018edge,zhang2019task,fan2018towards,chiti2018matching}.
-However, their approaches were either heuristic (\cite{wan2018fog,mehrabi2018edge}) or based on the approximation methods.
-For that, only locally optimal solutions were obtained.
+Authors of \cite{huang2020noma} proposed the joint communication and computation resource sharing scheme in NOMA-aided cooperative computing system.
+However, a small-scale model with only a user device, a helper, and an access point is considered.
+Additionally, there is a rich literature on the energy and delay trade-off in fog computing.
+For that, in this work we focus on the potential collaboration amongst fog nodes and between fog nodes and the cloud to optimize the decision where is the best for a task to be offloaded to, considering the availability of both computing and communications resources as well as the latency requirement of each task.